Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Preliminaries

-QA utilizes the quantum tunneling effect, induced by quantum fluctuations, to overcome suboptimal local solutions, enabling the search for the global minimum of an objective function among a vast number of candidate local minimum solutions \cite{Pastorello2019QuantumAL}.
-Quantum tunneling effect can tunnel through barriers, transitioning directly from a local minimum to the global minimum.
-Therefore, the QA algorithm usually outperforms classical computing in solving QUBO problems.
+QA is a quantum algorithm designed for quantum annealers, which leverages quantum tunneling, induced by quantum fluctuations, to escape suboptimal local minima and search for the global minimum of an objective function across a vast solution space \cite{Pastorello2019QuantumAL}.
+By enabling direct transitions through energy barriers, QA can efficiently reach the global optimum, often outperforming classical algorithms in solving QUBO problems.

-QA design is grounded in the principle of adiabatic computation.
-This theory stresses that if the initial qubits are in the eigenstate of the initial Hamiltonian, the final quantum state will evolve into the ground state of the objective Hamiltonian when the evolution of quantum systems is sufficiently slow and no energy level crossings occur \cite{Morstyn2023AnnealingbasedQC,Albash2018AdiabaticQC}.
-When the objective Hamiltonian corresponds to the Ising model mapped from the objective function, the final ground state of QA can be regarded as the global optimum of the objective function.
-However, if the barriers in the problem are too wide, it is possible for the system to evolve into a local optimum.
+The design of QA is based on the principle of adiabatic evolution.
+This principle states that if the system is initialized in the ground state of a known Hamiltonian, and the evolution is sufficiently slow with no energy level crossings, the system will remain in its instantaneous ground state throughout \cite{Morstyn2023AnnealingbasedQC,Albash2018AdiabaticQC}.
+When the final Hamiltonian encodes the QUBO objective function via the Ising model, the resulting ground state corresponds to the optimal solution.
+However, if the energy barrier is too wide, the system may still evolve to a local minimum.
 The mathematical expression of this process is as

 where $\boldsymbol{H}_{I}$ is an initial Hamiltonian, $\boldsymbol{H}_{F}$ is a final Hamiltonian that equals the objective Hamiltonian, and $s(t)$ is referred to as the normalized evolution time.